 From Dell to Magnets: Small Business SEM Interview

-Andrew Carpentier is the CEO and owner of Rochester Magnet, a client of mine for almost a year.
+Andrew Carpentier is the CEO and owner of Rochester Magnet, a client of mine for almost a year (one of our many Rochester friends).
 Andrew stepped away from his career at Dell Computers (and other large companies) and set out to buy a small business in dire need of a marketing overhaul.
 He found it in Rochester Magnet and this is his story.

 HubShout: Tell us about your background at Dell and how it prepared you for being a small business owner.